cloud-coder/cascon-2019-kubernetes-apimanager/02-kubernetes-service-creation/02-kubernetes-service-creation.md

 ## Kubernetes Nodes

 In Kubernetes images are not directly specified to go into containers and deployed to be accessed directly.
 Instead, a desired state is specified and is managed by
-Kubernetes to deploy using the workers (VM or physical machines) that have been allocated to your cluster.
+Kubernetes to deploy using the node/workers (VM or physical machines) that have been allocated to your cluster.
 The IBM Cloud Free Tier allocates a single worker, so everything will be deployed there.
-You can see the works that have been allocated from either the ibmcloud or kubectl CLI.
+You can see the workers that have been allocated by using either the ibmcloud or kubectl CLI.

     ibmcloud ks workers <clusterId>
     kubectl get nodes -o wide